 Farm Bureau names Achievement Award finalists

-Each finalist must fill out an application by October 1.
-A three-judge panel will score those applications and conduct an interview with the four finalists at the 2018 WFBF Annual Meeting and YFA Conference at Kalahari Resorts in Wisconsin Dells, November 30 – December 2.
+Each finalist must fill out an application by Oct.
+1. A three-judge panel will score those applications and conduct an interview with the four finalists at Farm Bureau’s 2017 Annual Meeting/Young Farmer and Agriculturist Conference at the Kalahari Resorts in Wisconsin Dells, December 1 - 3, 2017.

-The Wisconsin Farm Bureau Foundation co-sponsors this contest with GROWMARK Inc. and Rural Mutual Insurance Company.
+The Wisconsin Farm Bureau Federation co-sponsors this contest with GROWMARK Inc. and Rural Mutual Insurance Company.
 Information and applications for all YFA contests can be downloaded from WFBF’s website, www.wfbf.com.

-This year’s state winner competes at the American Farm Bureau Federation’s 2019 Annual Conference in New Orleans.
+This year’s state winner competes at the American Farm Bureau Federation’s 2018 Annual Conference in Nashville.
 In addition, Rural Mutual Insurance Company provides a free financial plan for the state winner and Fabick Cat Equipment provides the state winner with 40 hours use of a skid-steer loader.

-Last year’s winners of the Achievement Award were Chad and Katrina Gleason from Lafayette County.
+Last year’s winners of the Achievement Award were Andrea Brossard and Mason Rens, dairy farmers from Dodge County.